PdroBastos/backend-challenge/README.md

 # Web Interface

-  It's not required to build a front-end interface for the porpouses of this test.
-It will be well receive if you deliver some web interface tought.
+  It's not required to build a front-end interface for the purposes of this test.
+It will be well received if you deliver some web interface, though.

 # How to apply your code
   When your task is done please create a repo inside your Github account, this repo must be public.
 Send the repo URL via e-mail to tech@getpingback.com.

 # How your code will be reviewed.

-  If you are using Reactjs you application must build and run server.
-If you are using React Native your application must run MetroJs and work with Android or IOS Simulator (IOS is better).
+  The application should run with npm run server command or docker-compose up --build command.
+TTS_KEY shoud be an env file so we can use our key.

   The application code will be reviewed keeping the following criterias: